Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Weight filtration

-\begin{rmk} As shown by Deligne, for $R=\QQ$ the weight spectral sequence degenerates at the second stage, but this is not the case for a general coefficient ring (see \cite{GilletSoule}).
-Note that since the functor $\Ww_R$ lands in $\Ho_1(\Ff\Einf_R)$, for $r\geq 2$, the pair $(E_r(X,R),d_r)$ is a well-defined algebraic invariant of $X$, which differs in general from the associated graded groups to the weight filtration in cohomology. \end{rmk}
+\begin{remark} As shown by Deligne, for $R=\QQ$ the weight spectral sequence degenerates at the $E_2$ page, but this is not the case for a general coefficient ring (see \cite{GilletSoule}).
+However, for $r\geq 2$, the pair $(E_r(X,R),d_r)$ is a well-defined algebraic invariant of $X$, which differs in general from the associated graded groups to the weight filtration in cohomology. \end{remark}